 How to handle requests for charity gigs

 While most GigSalad leads are for paying gigs, you may occasionally receive requests for pro-bono or charity gigs.
-Most of the time, these requests come from non-profits or community-funded events with very small budgets.
-Whether or not you choose to accept a charity gig is up to you, but here are some tips on handling the requests on the GigSalad platform.
+Most of the time, these requests come from nonprofits or community-funded events with very small budgets.
+Whether you choose to accept a charity gig is up to you, but here are some tips for handling those requests on the GigSalad platform.

 Verifying the legitimacy of a charity gig request